 To incorporate the development of language arts skills:

-- Ask your students to research how smart watches or phones record step counts.
+- Ask your pupils to research how smartwatches or smartphones count and record steps.
 Have them write a short explanation of how the technology works, including the percentage of error.

-- Have your students explore how pattern recognition, from an AI point of view, helps these smart devices to detect steps.
+- Have your pupils explore how pattern recognition, from an AI point of view, helps these smart devices to detect steps.

 Note: This will require additional time.

 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 - Therapeutic Services